Thin knots and the Cabling Conjecture: Thin knots and Maslov grading differences

 It will also be particularly useful to know the winding number of enclosed lifts of the marked point of specific regions.
 Consider the neighborhood of $\overline{\mu}$ in $\overline{T}_M$ that contains the lifts of the marked points, which is also wide enough to enclose the vertical segments of $\overline{\gamma}$.
 Intersect $\overline{\gamma}$ with a horizontal line $l^s$ slightly longer than this neighborhood at height $s$, so that these segments together bound regions enclosing basepoints.

-We will define $\widetilde{H}_s$ to be the number of enclosed lifts of the marked point in the region bounded above by $l^s$, on the side(s) by the neighborhood of $\overline{\mu}$, and elsewhere by $\overline{\gamma}$.
-If the region is empty, then $\widetilde{H}_s=0$.
-This number coincides with the invariant $H_s$ from the mapping cone formula for all examples encountered by the author.
-However, we will use this makeshift definition in lieu of a $\textit{HF}^+$ immersed curves theory.
-Analogously, there is often a region where $l^s$ bounds from below and the number of enclosed lifts of the marked point of such a region will be denoted by $\widetilde{V}_s$.
-These are depicted in Figure \ref{fig:HVregions}.
-Due to Theorem \ref{thm:involution}, we recover both $\widetilde{H}_{-s} = \widetilde{V}_s$ and $\widetilde{H}_s-\widetilde{V}_s = \widetilde{H}_s-\widetilde{H}_{-s} = \frac{1}{2}(s-(-s)) = s$.
+When $\tau(K) > 0$, we will define $H_s$ to be the number of enclosed lifts of the marked point in the region bounded above by $l^s$, on the side(s) by the neighborhood of $\overline{\mu}$, and below by $\overline{\gamma}$.
+If the region is empty, then $H_s=0$.
+Analogously, there is often a region where $l^s$ bounds from below and $\overline{\gamma}$ bounds from above, and so we will denote the number of enclosed lifts of the marked point of such a region by $V_s$.
+These regions are depicted in parts $a$ and $b$ of Figure \ref{fig:HVregions}, where green regions correspond to $H$'s and pink regions correspond to $V$'s.
+Due to Theorem \ref{thm:involution}, we have both $H_{-s} = V_s$ and $H_s-V_s = H_s-H_{-s} = \frac{1}{2}(s-(-s)) = s$.

+\begin{remark} This relationship between the $H$'s and $V$'s is no coincidence.
+In \cite{Han23b}, Hanselman establishes the $\textit{HF}^+$ immersed curves theory for knot complements of $S^3$, recovering the $+$-flavored mapping cone diagram.
+With simple enough curve invariants ($\overline{\gamma}$ makes no self-intersections - see \cite[Corollary 12.6]{Han23b}), the tower summands $\tau^+$ of the $A_s$'s and $B_s$'s correspond to specific intersections between $\overline{\gamma}$ and $l^s_r$.
+Additionally, the $V$'s and $H$'s then correspond to the number of lifts of the marked point in bigons between these specific intersections.
+In our case, slight pointed-homotopies of curves yield equivalent intersections that provide the regions above (see Figure \ref{fig:CurveCone}). \end{remark}